macformula/racecar/docs/docs/firmware/stm32/configure.md

 ## Conclusion

 We are now done configuring the pins in this schematic!
-Next, we will show how to bind the generated C code to our firmware.
+We will now bind the generated C code to our firmware in the [final tutorial](bindings.md).

 ![CubeMX final configuration](img/config/11-io-complete.png)